 Below, we provide a thorough overview of the basics of how RFID works, as well as insight into the specific applications and which types of RFID tags are the best fit.

 The term “radio frequency identification” refers to an advanced form of wireless technology that uses radio waves to capture information.
 This approach allows users to automatically identify objects or individuals, making it a useful option for tracking and locating items for supply chain purposes.

 Two primary components work together to power RFID solutions: readers and tags.
-Sometimes referred to as an interrogator, the RFID reader receives tag data, which includes integrated circuits and antennae.
+Sometimes referred to as an interrogator, the RFID reader receives tag data, which includes integrated circuits (microchips) and antennae.
 These tags are then affixed to the items that they are intended to track.

 How Do RFID Tags Work?

 The antennae included in RFID tags are designed to receive waves and act as identifiers, while their circuits are meant for processing and storing critical information.

 Once the tags have been attached to their intended objects or people, they use electronic chips to communicate with their connected readers.
 Unlike other technologies, these tags do not require line of sight visibility from the tag to the reader and the reader can scan multiple tags simultaneously.
 This transmitted data takes the form of radio waves, which are received by the RFID reader and converted into useful information.
 This then passes through a specially designed interface, with targeted computer systems and software programs providing data backup and analysis.

 The tags’ pieces — the aforementioned circuits and antennae — are held together via a specially designed protective material.
 The type of material used can vary somewhat based on the application.
 While glass was originally one of the most common materials relied upon for these systems, today’s tags often feature plastic or silicone.